 I am a cultural and (modern-)historical geographer interested in issues of heritage valuing, management and usage, place construction and transformation, public spaces, matters of homes (first and second), crises, modern historical landscapes, landscape transformation, national identitiy, the relations between the rural and the urban , representation, music/sonic place construction and the embeddedness and interaction of materiality and immateriality.

-At present I am mainly working on three research projects:
+At present I am mainly working on five research projects:

 - Heritage in times of crisis.
 This project explores how heritage is used, conceptualised and valued in relation to the global economic crisis, particularly its effects on heritage in the Republic of Ireland.
 This is my postdoc-project (2013-2015), which I am developing further now.

-- The Sonic City/The Geographies of street music: affect, regulation and the role of sound and music in place-making’.
-This project looks at the role of live music in urban public places, with an interest in the relationship between music/sound and conviviality, spaces of affect/emotion/memory as well as processes of power and regulation and in relation to social inequalities. (with PhD Karolina Doughty, Wageningen University).
+- The Sonic City/The Geographies of street music: affect, regulation and the role of sound and music in place-making.
+This project looks at the role of live music in urban public places, with an interest in the relationship between music/sound and conviviality, spaces of affect/emotion/memory as well as processes of power and regulation and in relation to social inequalities (with PhD Karolina Doughty, Wageningen University).

 - The Family and the Second home: Enacting material, social and emotional values with complications across generations.
-This project explores how second home users relate to and engage in their second home in relation to existing or/and future shared usage/ownership and generational changes there. (with PhD Annika Pers Strandin and PhD Urban Nordin, Department of Human geography, Stockholm University)
+This project explores how second home users relate to and engage in their second home in relation to existing or/and future shared usage/ownership and generational changes there (with PhD Annika Pers Strandin and PhD Urban Nordin, Department of Human geography, Stockholm University).

 My doctoral research elaborated on the integration of material and immaterial dimensions in processes of place construction through a study of the transformations of Swedish rural small holdings into second homes during the 20th century.
 To download my thesis, Torpets transformationer: Materialitet, representation och praktik från år 1850 till 2010, see http://su.diva-portal.org/smash/record.jsf?pid=diva2%3A438591&dswid=-5220